International Book of Comics

 - Tex Granger (1949) and Cisko Kid (1957)

-(so called B-western comic book style) such as
+their comic books (so called B-western comic book

 - Tom Mix Comics (1940) and Hopalong Cassidy (1946)